Xilinx/PYNQ-Networking/README.md

 ## Modifying `eth0` Port
 Users have to modify the `eth0` port on Linux (`/etc/network/interfaces.d/eth0`).
-An example of the modified file is stored in `/interfaces.d` folder of this repository.
+An example of the modified file is stored in `interfaces.d` folder of this repository.

 *Note: again, make a backup of the old files if necessary.*